 The Kanban Backlog

 The Backlog is the place where you add your to-dos and ideas (Kanban cards).
 In most of the cases, the work items are not organized and they appear in the order they have been added.
 You can think of it as your idea vault or else said – “all the work that could be done”

 The Kanban Workflow

-Basically, the workflow has three default columns – To Do, In Progress, Done.
-Depending on the complexity of a work process, these three stages can be divided into many smaller sub-columns in terms of transparency.
+The Kanban workflow has three default columns – To Do, In Progress, Done.
+Depending on the complexity of a work process, these three stages can be divided into many smaller sub-columns.
 Regardless of the complexity of the workflow and the number of sub-columns, the main stages remain the same: Requested, In Progress and Done.

 The to-dos are organized in the order they will be tackled.
 Those ones which you plan to process first appear higher in the column compared to the ones you plan to handle later.
 This is how you prioritize tasks with Kanban.